dygufa/minhaprovaminhavida_site/README.md

 1. ~~Remove dev code from router.ts;~~
 2. ~~Fix building process for production;~~
-3. Allow user to add university and course;
+3. ~~Allow user to add courses;~~
-4. Implement validation on the forms and authorization on the routes (node and angular);-
+4. ~~Implement form validation (back-end) and authorization on the routes (back-end);~~
+5. Implement form validation and "router authorization" on the client;
-5. Allow administrator to review files before making it public;
+6. Allow administrator to review files before making it public;
-6. Implement virus verification on the files before making it public using [clamscan](https://www.npmjs.com/package/clamscan);
+7. Implement virus verification on the files before making it public using [clamscan](https://www.npmjs.com/package/clamscan);
-7. User interface;
+8. User interface;
-8. Implement server renderization using [Universal](https://universal.angular.io/).
+9. Implement server renderization using [Universal](https://universal.angular.io/).
+10. File to sync database and add migrations to SequelizeMeta